XiaohuanZeng/XiaohuanZeng.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Xiaohuan Zeng is a graduate student in Geography and Computer Science at the University of Minnesota Twin Cities.
+Her research centers on leveraging spatial data science to address transportation challenges.
+She is actively seeking internship opportunities in transportation or data science for Summer 2025.